Mama's Broken Heart: Content

 "Mama's Broken Heart" is a moderate uptempo song in the key of E minor written by Brandy Clark, Shane McAnally, and Kacey Musgraves.
 The song's female narrator acts out as she struggles with a break-up, which leads people to begin taking notice of her behavior ("Word got around to the barflies and the Baptists").
 When her mother finds out, she responds by scolding her daughter and telling her to regain her composure ("Run and hide your crazy and start actin’ like a lady").
 The second verse states that the narrator sacrifices her "spotless reputation" in favor of "revenge," which is in contrast with the way her mother's generation handled such situations ("Where you get a grip and bite your lip just to save a little face"), but ultimately she takes matters into her own hands because "[it isn't her] mama's broken heart."

 Lambert, in an interview with Taste of Country, said that "Mama's Broken Heart" was the one song on Four the Record she couldn't live without, and that she can relate to the character in the song: "I think we all have at some point or another.
 Mostly when we’re young.
 Especially crazy teenage love — you think the world is ending if you break up."
 She expressed that when she first heard it, "she knew it was special" and wished she had been the one to write it.

+Musgraves, who grew up with Lambert, was reluctant to give her old friend the song, who was pitched it without Musgraves' consent.
+At her wedding, Lambert asked if Musgraves was going to record the song or if she could have it.
+Lambert said she had to "actually beg for this song."
+Musgraves gave it to her on the stipulation that she could sing background vocals, which she did.
+Tensions lingered between the two singers over the song, which Musgraves said she resolved when bringing Lambert into the collaborative process on her 2026 album, Middle of Nowhere.